 We are really grateful for the time the farm administrator took to take us around.
 You can really see the passion and hard work behind the project.
 He has been there since the beginning, so that tells you how much he believes in this project.

-The Corso Lecheria farm tour really represents our culture through the concept of rural tourism but without sacrificing the piece of convenience and service for visitors.
+The Corso Lecheria farm tour really represents our culture through the concept of rural tourism.
+Still without sacrificing the piece of convenience and service for visitors.

 For us as locals, it encouraged us to get deeper in our identity and not forget also this part of our culture.
 After the tour, we were more inspired to honor the agriculture of our farmers that work their best in the fields to produce what we eat.